UNC Neurosurgery Program Information

 Senior residents rotate for 6 months in their PGY 6 year at Carolina Medical Center in Charlotte, North Carolina.
 Working with the CNSA group of surgeons provides a valuable perspective of a private practice neurosurgery environment, a significant amount of senior level cases, and an expansion of faculty mentoring.
-This rotation is done as a senior level to assist residents in developing a sense for their desired future practice model.
-Our current residents are very enthusiastic about the addition of this rotation.
+This rotation is completed at a senior level to assist residents in developing a sense for their desired future practice model.
 Housing is provided.

 PG Year 7: 12 months Chief UNCH Clinical Neurosurgery

 - Neuropathology conferences

 - Weekly skills lab didactic